jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 brew install zsh
 ```

-Whilst my `~/.zshrc` contains a lot of things I've written myself, like aliases
+Whilst my [~/.zshrc][myzsh] contains a lot of things I've written myself, like
-(future blog coming on this), I leave _most_ of the management of the power
+[aliases][aliases] (future blog coming on this), I leave _most_ of the
-user-related configuration to a framework called [Oh My Zsh][ohmyzsh].
-Oh My
+management of the power user-related configuration to a framework called [Oh My
-Zsh, is an open source, community-driver framework that bootstraps a lot of
+Zsh][ohmyzsh].
+Oh My Zsh, is an open source, community-driver framework that
-great configuration and themes out of the box.
-Take a look at [this
+bootstraps a lot of great configuration and themes out of the box.
+Take a look
-cheatsheet][omz-cheat] to have a look at some of the aliases it ships with.
+at [this cheatsheet][omz-cheat] to have a look at some of the aliases it ships
+with.

 To install Oh My Zsh, run: